AchrafKassioui/Learning-SpriteKit/README.md

 <img src="Screenshots/SpriteKit - The Joint Created by Physics.png" alt="SpriteKit - The Joint Created by Physics" style="zoom:50%;" />

 Notice the `_scenePinBody` reference.
-It looks like a pin joint is attached to the scene when SpriteKit is running physics!
+Is it the body against which other joints would collide?
+Is it the body used for the `physicsBody.pinned` property?

 ## SF Symbol